 - Actions brought from services provided in the past

 - Financial claims and damages

-Any business or contractor that holds themselves out as a professional or expert is subject to an Errors & Omission claim.
-Any business that is required to be licensed to operate is especially susceptible to these types of claims and the most expensive part of the claim may be just defending your business.
+Any business or construction insurance that holds themselves out as a professional or expert is subject to an error & omission claim.
+Any business that is required to be licensed to operate is especially susceptible to these types of claims, and the most expensive part of the claim may be just defending your business.
 There are particular claims that may not be covered, however:

 - Claims for bodily injury or property damage

 - False advertising or intentional slander and libel

 - Intentional infringement of patents and trade secrets